 IKEA has also worked closely with the World Wildlife Fund to obtain sustainability certification for over 30 million hectares of forest worldwide with the goal of adding 15 million more by 2017.

 IKEA’s use of sustainable cotton has more than doubled from 34% in fiscal year 2012 to 72% in fiscal year 2013.
 Within the next two years, IKEA anticipates that all of its cotton will be sourced from sustainable producers.

 Sustainable cotton producers follow standards of the Better Cotton Initiative (BCI), a sustainability effort that in 2012 accounted for 2% of world cotton production, the Sustainability Initiatives Review said.
 BCI production worldwide increased from 34,300 metric tons in 2010 to 623,000 in 2013, the review said.

 The Sustainability Review credits IKEA’s commitment to use cotton grown under the BCI for 100% of its supply as part of the reason BCI cotton is expected to make up 30% of the world production by 2020.

 By focusing on its supply chain in addition to an energy efficiency strategy in its factories and retail locations, IKEA is pursuing a strategy for long-term economic growth and a significant reduction in its environmental impact.
 While 2020 is a ways off, IKEA appears well positioned to meet its sustainability goals and, as such, serve as an example for other companies.

 Green supply chain management is a vital component of any business.
-Courses available through an Advanced Professional Certificate Program can provide in-depth knowledge about this important part of supply chain management with topics that include essential strategies, carbon accounting and purchasing essentials.
+Green supply chain certificate courses can provide in-depth knowledge about this important part of supply chain management with topics that include essential strategies, carbon accounting and purchasing essentials.